MITgcm/MITgcm/doc/getting_started/getting_started.rst

 The vertical grid spacing is set through the 1D array :varlink:`delR` (:math:`z`-coordinates: in meters; :math:`p`-coordinates, in Pa).
-Using a curvilinear grid requires complete specification of all horizontal MITgcm grid variables, either through a default filename (see ...) or as specified by :varlink:`horizGridFile`.
+Using a curvilinear grid requires complete specification of all horizontal MITgcm grid variables, either through a default filename (link to new doc section) or as specified by :varlink:`horizGridFile`.

 The variable :varlink:`seaLev_Z` represents the standard